data anonymization referential integrity anonymize data

 5. Data Suppression

-• Example: Deleting records for individuals with rare conditions to prevent them from being identified in a public health dataset.
+Example: Deleting records of rare conditions from a dataset to prevent individuals from being identifiable.

 6. Tokenization with One-Way Mapping

-This advanced method replaces sensitive values with a unique, non-reversible token.
-Unlike reversible tokenization, there is no key to link the token back to the original data.
+This method replaces sensitive data with unique, non-reversible tokens.
+Unlike reversible tokenization, no key exists to link back to the original value.

 Real use case: data anonymization without breaking data integrity.
 Download it here